-Unfortunately, there's a lot of misinformation about nutrition circulating on the internet.
+A lot of misinformation about nutrition circulates on the internet.

 One common topic is the best time to eat fruit.